random-wizard/hexgrid-gimp/README.md

 ## using hexgrid

 Start gimp.
 A new menu item named "New Hex Map" should appear under the "File" menu.
 Specify the size of the map in the Columns and Rows boxes.
 Hit OK and the script-fu will generate a new image with a hex grid and layers to help with building up a hex map.

+Make sure "Snap to Grid" is checked under the "View" menu.
+This will help with getting the hex paint brush to align correctly the pregenerated grid.